sketchfab/experiments/README.md

 * [gif-export](./gif-export): Convert a model to GIF and upload to imgur
 * [viewer-sharing](./viewer-sharing): View a 3D model with the same point of view, across multiple browsers.
 * [ar](./ar): View a 3D model in augmented reality
+* [sketchfab-viewer-api-example](./sketchfab-viewer-api-example): Basic example of how to use Viewer API